Raikuman/comp380-commerce-website/README.md

 2. Using Spring's internal HikariCP JDBC libraries to connect to our AWS RDS mySQL cloud database
 3. Using NuxtJS framework for the frontend

+## Running the backend
+Our backend can be ran with either a compiled `.jar` with a `Start.bat` file, or taking the code from this github and running in an IDE

+Running the backend on your own computer will need permission by the repo owners as our database can only be accessed by us

 ## Running the frontend
 Files found in the `/frontend` directory in our repo need to be placed in a pre-existing NuxtJS installation